 1. Check the pontoon’s construction quality

-If you’re in the market to buy a pontoon for mostly saltwater conditions, take a careful look at the materials used to put the deck together.
+If you’re in the market to buy a pontoon for mostly saltwater conditions, take a careful look at the hardware and materials used to put the deck together.
 Unlike some decks that are only screwed to the frame, saltwater pontoon decks should be bolted down!

 The pontoon’s log tubes need to be capable of handling the swells you could encounter.
 Part of checking the general construction quality should be to see that the tubes are completely welded to the decking.
 Some ‘toons are welded only every foot or so—and you don’t want that.

 This doesn’t mean that you should only go testing how securely pontoon decks are bolted down.
 You’ll need a boat that’s sturdy all around.
 After all, the ocean has much choppier swells and can rock your pontoon around a lot harder than the average lake waves.
 For this reason, your pontoon’s log tubes should be a minimum of 25 inches in diameter.

 When you’re unsure about how a boat was made, ask the dealer or manufacturer directly and let them know how you’re intending to use the boat.

 Verify that your pontoon is protected under warranty!
 Among the intimidating red tape, it may have language that prohibits or even nulls the warranty if you consistently toy around in salt water.

 Check under exclusions for verbiage like “damage caused by or related to environmental conditions” and make sure salt isn’t listed as one of the said conditions.

 You might also look under the warranty for verbiage that suggests the warranty is valid only if the hull has a “proper application of an aluminum bottom paint by licensed applicator.”

 When in doubt, contact your dealer or manufacturer directly—maybe even by email to get it in writing—in order to clear things up.